AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

 ## Access Data Insights Agent across Experience Cloud applications

-Adobe Experience Platform Agent Orchestrator allows you to access the functionality of Data Insights Agent in any Adobe Experience Cloud application.
+Adobe Experience Platform Agent Orchestrator allows you to access the functionality of Data Insights Agent in multiple Adobe Experience Cloud applications, such as Adobe Journey Optimizer and Real-Time CDP.

 Agent Orchestrator interprets your request, determines which specialized agents are needed, and orchestrates them to deliver the right response.
-It keeps track of context across multi-turn interactions, so you can build on prior queries naturally, and it synthesizes the outputs of multiple agents into a single clear response.
+It keeps track of context across multi-turn interactions, so you can build on prior queries naturally.

 For more information, see [Adobe Experience Platform Agent Orchestrator](http://www.adobe.com/go/agent-orchestrator-home).